Metacor/Minecraft-Speedrun-Guide/readme.md

 	* *in order to find a new Structure, you will need to go to a new MegaChunk*
 	* *the remaining 3 inner Quadrants being: (+x,-z), (-x,-z), (-x,+z) | where x & z are < 432 (neg or pos)*
 		* *directions can also be called: (pos, pos), (pos, neg), (neg, neg), (neg, pos)*
-	* *Structures in MegaChunk beyond the inner 4 Quadrants are known as Extra-Regional Structures*
+	* *Structures in MegaChunks beyond the inner 4 Quadrants are known as Extra-Regional Structures*
 * All Bastion types (besides Treasure), can spawn a Triple Chest top section - to easily tell them apart:
 	* if there are 2 Blocks between the Double/Single Chest, then it's Stables
 	* if there are 3 Blocks, then it can be either Housing or Bridge